222093271/sit323-sit737-2025-prac6c/README.md

 This project provided a hands-on, end-to-end experience in building, containerizing, deploying, and interacting with a cloud-native application using modern DevOps tools.
 Task 6.1P introduced the foundational concepts of containerization with Docker, where a simple Node.js and Express application was created, tested locally using Docker Compose, and deployed into a Kubernetes cluster.
 The experience of writing Dockerfiles, composing containers, and verifying container health helped in understanding how microservices operate in isolated environments.

 In Task 6.2C, the learning advanced further by engaging directly with the Kubernetes ecosystem using `kubectl`.
-Students explored how to verify running pods and services, use port-forwarding to access internal applications, and perform seamless updates to the deployed application.
+It explored how to verify running pods and services, use port-forwarding to access internal applications, and perform seamless updates to the deployed application.
 Version-controlled image tagging (`v2`) and rolling updates through Kubernetes deployments demonstrated real-world continuous deployment workflows.

 Additionally, exposure to Docker Scout for vulnerability scanning encouraged secure development practices and reinforced the importance of selecting lightweight and secure base images.

 Overall, this task bridged the gap between development and deployment, emphasising automation, repeatability, and scalability—key principles in cloud-native application development.
-These practical steps simulate real industry workflows and equip students with the confidence to build and manage microservices in containerized environments.
+These practical steps simulate real industry workflows and equip you with the confidence to build and manage microservices in containerized environments.